Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Mango Sago Dessert Recipe (Extra Creamy with Cream Cheese)

 Ingredient Notes

-Evaporated milk – Adds creaminess and depth to the base.
-For a lighter sauce, you can swap it with regular milk.
+Evaporated milk – Adds richness and depth to the base.
+For a lighter version, you can substitute with regular milk.

-Salt – Just a pinch helps balance the sweetness and rounds out the flavors.
+Salt – Just a pinch enhances the mango flavor and balances the sweetness.

-Mango jelly (optional) – Adds another layer of texture and a burst of mango flavor.
-Totally optional, but so refreshing!
+Mango jelly (optional) – Adds extra texture and a boost of mango flavor.

 Substitutions & Variations